integricho/digipeatux-setup-guide/English.md

 # digipeatux setup guide

-A minimalistic embedded Linux system for setting up APRS digipeaters and/or internet gateways, based on [Buildroot](https://buildroot.org/).
+digipeatux is a minimalistic embedded Linux system for setting up APRS digipeaters and/or internet gateways, based on [Buildroot](https://buildroot.org/).
 Although there are numerous possibilities for building and running an APRS digipeater, we have tried to assemble one from relatively cheaply and easily acquirable components, and at the same time to make it's setup process as easy as possible.
 The resulting Linux system is not really generic, as it's configured to include only the specific software packages needed to work with the chosen hardware components, but then again, a fully generic solution wasn't the design goal either.
 For that case, generic Linux distributions are already available.
 This is a highly constrained system that contains the bare minimum needed to accomplish the task of running an APRS digipeater on a specific set of hardware components and nothing else.

 The list of needed hardware components are:

 - Raspberry Pi board (all models are supported)
 - microSD card of at least 512MB capacity
 - USB sound card (probably any model but we've tried only a few)
-- AFSK AX.25 1200 baud soundmodem
 - Amateur radio transmitter
 - One-channel relay module with optocoupler 5V 10A
 - NPN Transistor TO-92 2N2222
 - 5K resistor
 - Breadboard (to assemble the components)
+- AFSK AX.25 1200 baud soundmodem (or see a below shown schematic on how to assemble one and which components are needed)

 The software packages chosen for running the digipeater are: